locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## Final Thoughts: The great American road trip is viable and fun in an EV, and how father and son learned more about each other

 **The EV is a viable and affordable way to experience the great American road trip, but the experience is still improving**.
 With the mature Supercharger network and the convenience of AutoPilot, EVs bring a refreshing update to the quintessential American road trip experience.
 Without a doubt, it is possible to traverse the country in an EV today without range anxiety.
 The EV camping infrastructure remains a work in progress but it has great potential.
 EV camping makes the trip much more affordable by eliminating hotel costs and reducing charging time and costs.
 We hope that the EV infrastructure will one day fully align with our system of 20+ criteria, realizing a complete transformation of the EV road trip experience.

+Thank you, Tesla, for revolutionizing the auto industry and making this trip possible.

 **Ultimately, this is about a father and son spending a month together doing what they love.** I learned a lot about my son, such as his likes and dislikes and his profound shyness around strangers.
 During the trip, I was proud to work with him to conquer this shyness.
 In Quebec, he managed to confidently order dinner and ice cream in French.
 I hope that amidst the long driving stretches, where the days are long and the roads are vast, our conversations have provided my son an insight into his father's life and personality.
 I also wish that this trip will resonate as one of the cherished and enduring memories my son carries of his father after I am gone.